FAQs

 Please visit the Office of Records and Registration to learn how to order official and unofficial transcripts, and direct any questions you may have to their office at trnscrpt@tcnj.edu.

-All TCNJ offices on campus communicate with students by way of their TCNJ email addresses.
-Students MUST either check their TCNJ email addresses regularly or forward their TCNJ email address to their personal email address.
+All TCNJ offices on campus communicate with students through their TCNJ email addresses.
+Students MUST either check their TCNJ email regularly or forward their TCNJ email to their personal email.

 Students who don’t remember their TCNJ email address may access it in PAWS under the general overview tab, in account lookup, or by contacting OSOP at osgp@tcnj.edu.

-Students having difficulty accessing their passwords and accounts (after following the steps in account lookup), should contact the IT Help Desk at helpdesk@tcnj.edu.
-Students who have forgotten their username (the first part of your TCNJ email ie: xxxxx@tcnj.edu), which is different from PAWS ID, please contact osgp@tcnj.edu.
+Students who have difficulty accessing their passwords or accounts (after following the account lookup steps) should contact the IT Help Desk at helpdesk@tcnj.edu.
+Students who have forgotten their username (the first part of their TCNJ email, i.e., xxxxx@tcnj.edu), which is different from their PAWS ID, please contact osgp@tcnj.edu.

 Canvas is a learning management system (LMS).
 Instructors use Canvas to post messages, upload class materials, grade, and synchronously set up class time for online learning.